PSP-Archive/ARK-4/README.md

 - ARK may cause ejectile malfunction if your hard drive is not hard enough.

 - If this software malfunctions, you can turn it off and on again.

+- You may be shunned for not reading the Wiki.
 </p>